ECCC-MSC/open-data/canada.ca_upcoming/msc-data/meteocode/readme_meteocode-datamartcsv_en.md

 MSC Datamart data can be [automatically retrieved with the Advanced Message Queuing Protocol (AMQP)](.../../msc-datamart/amqp_en.md) as soon as they become available.
 An [overview and examples to access and use the Meteorological Service of Canada's open data](.../../usage/readme_en.md) is also available.

 The data is available via the HTTP protocol.
 It is possible to access it with a standard browser.
-In this case, we obtain a list of links giving access to a GRIB2 file.
+In this case, we obtain a list of links giving access to a CSV file.

-The files are available at the following address:
+The files are available at the following address :

 * https://dd.weather.gc.ca/meteocode/mtm/csv/
 * https://dd.weather.gc.ca/meteocode/ont/csv/